All the Career Center staff want to say a huge CONGRATULATIONS on your Tufts graduation!

 Career Communities are a way to connect with people, information, and resources to explore interests and connect to potential opportunities.
 We encourage you to explore and follow any career communities that align with your interests, goals, and career plans.
-To receive customized information from a particular community, sign in and update your preferences in Handshake.
+To receive customized information from a particular community, update your preferences for our On TRACC (Tufts Recent Activity in Career Communities) weekly email.

 Here are just a few of the benefits of following a career community: